-View our step-by-step instructions on using Interchange to submit marks/grades (and grades for new endorsements).
+View our step-by-step instructions on using Interchange to submit marks/grades.

-If you discover an error with a previously submitted candidate mark, you will need to complete the amendment to centre marks interactive form:
+If you discover an error with a previously submitted candidate mark, you will need to complete the Amendment to centre marks or Amendment to endorsement grades form:

-When a mark is amended by the centre after moderation has started, we may require the work relating to the relevant candidate to be submitted for validation purposes
+If you amend a mark after moderation has started, we may require the work relating to the relevant candidate.

-If this is the case, we will notify you and provide you with a despatch address.
+If this is the case, we will let you know and tell you where to send the work.

 You will be sent address labels to send the marks and forms to the moderator.
 (You will also be sent enough copies of the labels to send candidate work to the moderator.)

 If you have still not received your labels three days before the mark submission deadline, you can request emergency moderator address information from Interchange.